REITs and ESG: Why Social Responsibility Makes Business Sense

 How REITs Can Boost Their ESG Profiles

 Once a REIT has decided to commit to ESG, the question remains as to what the REIT can do to materialize that commitment.
-Because commercial and residential buildings account for approximately 40% of the United States’ total energy consumption, REITs are uniquely positioned to improve on environmental issues.
+Because commercial and residential buildings account for approximately 40 percent of the United States’ total energy consumption, REITs are uniquely positioned to improve on environmental issues.
 Specific examples include seeking LEED certification on their properties, adopting eco-friendly building techniques, issuing “green bonds” to fund sustainability projects, implementing eco-friendly water systems, ensuring easy access to sustainable waste management for tenants, reducing emissions at buildings, installing efficient lighting and encouraging sustainable commuting at properties through electric vehicle charging and bike storage.

 For social issues, REITs can improve by supporting and contributing to community organizations while matching employee donations, ensuring their workforces are inclusive and diverse, maintaining a safe working environment for employees accompanied by a living wage and encouraging employees and officers to volunteer in the community through company holidays.
 In particular, REITs can support organizations and initiatives aimed at improving living conditions, homelessness, community development and health and wellness.